Must Do Nature Walks on the Gold Coast Hinterland – With 4 Easy Waterfalls to See

 Do you want to contact me for more information on this blog or another?
 You can by leaving a comment at the bottom of the page.

-Check out the Springbrook National Park website here to read more on the times and difficulty of the walking tracks, as there are more tracks showing you nature on the Gold Coast Hinterland than I have included.
+Check out the Springbrook National Park website here to read more on the times and difficulty of the walking tracks.
+There are more tracks showing nature on the Gold Coast Hinterland than I have included.
 It’s also good to check out what the track conditions are like, especially after rainfall.

-Remember, this is Queensland, the skin cancer capital of the world, so bring sunscreen, a hat and sunglasses.
+Remember, this is Queensland, the world’s capital for skin cancer, so bring sunscreen, a hat, and sunglasses.
 If it has been raining, you also may need insect repellent, as the mosquitos show no mercy and don’t forget your water.

 Easy Nature Walks on the Gold Coast Hinterland

-Springbrook National Park has many nature walks on the Gold Coast Hinterland.
-Quite a few of them require a full day’s walk, but the ones I have listed are easy and family-friendly and won’t take long to take.
+Springbrook National Park has many nature walks in the Gold Coast Hinterland.
+Quite a few of them require a full day’s walk, but the ones I have listed are easy, family-friendly, and won’t take long.

 Natural Bridge

-Natural Bridge is a magical place surrounded by nature located near the NSW/Qld border in the Gold Coast Hinterland.
-It’s a 1km, easy track that suits all ages.
+Natural Bridge is a magical place surrounded by nature.
+It’s located near the NSW/Qld border in the Gold Coast Hinterland.
+The 1km, easy track suits all ages.

 The track is a circuit and sealed all the way, although there are some stairs to negotiate.
-You are going up and down a medium gradient as you walk to the creek and then back up.
+As you walk to the creek and then back up, you go up and down a medium gradient.

 I’ve been here twice, once during a drought and recently after rainfall.
-Both times there was water, but if you really want to see the full force of these falls, then after rain is best.
+Both times, there was water, but if you want to see the full force of these falls, then after rain is best.

 The Walk